IDIOM Decision Manager

 - The atomic ‘decisions’ provide an easy entry point for specification of the underlying rules details via the Formulas.

-- The underlying rules details are easily captured using a ‘Lego like’ drag-and-drop approach that is ‘more fun than playing golf’ according to the CEO of one of our largest customers – there is no scripting or coding required to build formulas.
+- The underlying rules details are easily captured using a ‘Lego like’ drag-and-drop approach that is ‘more fun than playing golf’ according to the CEO of one of our largest customers – there is no scripting or coding available or required to build formulas.

 - The rules can be tested immediately within the IDIOM Decision Manager palettes.